Yorkton: Demographics

+Ethnicity

 The first settlers to the Yorkton colony were English from Eastern Ontario and Great Britain.
 6 mi west were Scottish settlers at the settlement of Orkney.
 A significant number of residents are also descended from immigrants from Ukraine who came in the early 20th century.

 Attractions

 The Yorkton Gallagher Centre is an entertainment complex constructed in 1977 by the civic government and the Yorkton Exhibition Association.
 The centre includes an arena, curling rink, conference rooms and an indoor swimming pool.
 Until 2005, the facility was called the Parkland Agriplex.
 In the early 1900s an older Agriplex building was located on the fair grounds adjacent to the Gallagher Centre.

 Yorkton is home to a branch of the Saskatchewan Western Development Museum, which houses a number of exhibits depicting pioneer life in the town and on the surrounding prairie.
 The museum includes an early pioneer log home and an extensive outdoor exhibit of agricultural machinery, including early tractors and steam engines.

 Located on several buildings in downtown Yorkton are murals depicting historic personalities.